PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking content impressions and interactions
 *Requires Analytics*

-You can track the pereceptions of an ad in your application as below.
+You can track an impression of an ad in your application as below.
 ```java
 TrackHelper.track().impression("Android content impression").piece("banner").target("https://www.dn.se/").with(getTracker());
 ```